Aarhus University By-laws

 Composition

-Section 22.-(1) Each faculty appoints an academic council consisting of the dean and representatives of the academic staff, including employed PhD students, and the students, cf. Section 15(4) of the University Act.
-Observers representing the technical-administrative staff are also elected.
+Section 22.-(1) Each faculty appoints an academic council consisting of the dean and representatives of the academic staff, including employed PhD students, and the students, cf. section 15(4) of the University Act.
+Observers representing the technical/administrative staff are also elected.

-Subsection (4) When the size and composition of an academic council is to be decided, efforts must be made to ensure that academic staff, including employed PhD students, are broadly represented and that as far as possible all departments/schools are represented.
+Subsection (4) When the size and composition of an academic council is to be decided, efforts must be made to ensure that academic staff, including employed PhD students, are broadly represented and that as far as possible all departments are represented.

 Subsection (5) The number of representatives of the students accounts for 25 per cent of the number of academic staff, including employed PhD students, and including the dean.
 If the calculated number is a fraction, it is rounded up to the next whole number.
-If special representation areas are established for non-employed PhD students, these representatives are not included in the 25 per cent.
+If special representation areas are established for non-employed PhD students, these representatives are not to be included in the 25 per cent.

-Subsection (6) Three academic council observers are elected by and from among the technical-administrative staff.
+Subsection (6) Three academic council observers are elected by and from among the technical/administrative staff.

 Tasks